Camble/LiveryLink/README.md

 ## 0.29.3

-- Fixed an issue preventing the updater from running successfully
+- Fixed an issue preventing the updater from running successfully.

 ## 0.29.2